Can You Finance a House in the Dominican Republic: A Guide

 A promissory note or financing agreement is signed, outlining all terms.

 Ownership of the property is typically transferred once the loan is fully paid, or earlier, depending on the agreement.
+Transferring ownership involves signing contracts before a notary and completing the legal steps required to formalize the transfer.

 Benefits: